-As you would expect it allows you to view your local photos by themselves or as a slideshow, but again the internet option adds a new dimension by allowing you to use Picasa and Flickr (among others) which not only make Boxee much more functional, but also add another layer of social networking, allowing you to easily share photos with friends.
+As you would expect it allows you to view your local photos by themselves or as a slideshow, but again the internet option adds a new dimension by allowing you to use Picasa and Flickr (among others) which not only make Boxee much more functional but also add another layer of social networking, allowing you to easily share photos with friends.

-So, as a media center this is impressive: it looks nice, it is easy and pleasant to use and does the things that you want it too.
+So, as a media centre, this is impressive: it looks nice, it is easy and pleasant to use and does the things that you want it too.
 But Boxee has so much more to offer than just media, let me show you:

 Let’s say for example that I click on the InMe album ‘Daydream Anonymous’ (very good by the way!).
-I will then be given the very unoriginal option to play it, or to look for it on Last FM, look for Music Videos or Read More.
-By clicking through to the ‘Read More’ part you can look at reviews, see the individual tracks, read up on the band, recommend it friends and rate it; and it is these options that add the social aspect that many media centers are missing (NB: you can also do this for films where you can watch trailers as well).
+I will then be given the very unoriginal option to play it or to look for it on Last FM, look for Music Videos or Read More.
+By clicking through to the ‘Read More’ part you can look at reviews, see the individual tracks, read up on the band, recommend it friends and rate it; and it is these options that add the social aspect that many media centres are missing (NB: you can also do this for films where you can watch trailers as well).

 Overall I think it is fair to say that this is an impressive looking piece of software and although there may be a few creases that need ironing out, given that it isn’t even on a public beta release that is not surprising.
-Also given that it is open source we will hopefully see some ‘home made’ ‘apps’ and ‘plugins’ which will enhance this further.
+Also given that it is ‘open source’ we will hopefully see some ‘homemade’ ‘apps’ and ‘plugins’ which will enhance this further.

-Unfortunately given the wealth of applications that this media center could have, I have only been able to scratch the surface, but if you have a Mac you can try it out now, or wait until the Windows version is publicly released sometime in June! – I would strongly encourage you to try this out!
+Unfortunately given the wealth of applications that this media centre could have, I have only been able to scratch the surface, but if you have a Mac you can try it out now, or wait until the Windows version is publicly released sometime in June! – I would strongly encourage you to try this out!